-1.3.147 set sysroot, set solib-absolute-prefix
+2.3.147 set sysroot

 Specifies the system root directory to search for shared library symbols.

 The debugger uses this directory to search for a copy of the debug versions of target shared libraries.
 The system root on the host workstation must contain an exact representation of the libraries on the target root filesystem.